17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Denali in September

-A beautiful sight that should not be missed here is the Teklanika River, after which you can carry on with your trip and look for aurora borealis, or the northern lights.
+A beautiful sight that should not be missed here is the Teklanika River, after which you can carry on with your trip and look for aurora borealis, or the northern lights (Denali is a bit south but you never know!).

 Other activities include camping at the Riley Creek Campground (the only campground that is open here year-round) and backpacking, which is available year-round with a free backpacking permit.